 Address: Cihanjuang Street no. 58, Cibaligo, Parongpong, Cimahi.
 The GPS coordinates are -6.8588872,107.5674744.

-If you go from Bandung km 0 at Asia Afrika street, we only need to go straight: passing Jendral Sudirman street to Cimahi.
-We turn right to Pesantren street, which is the first street on the right side, after we go through the flyover and underpass (under the toll road).
+If you go from Bandung km 0 at Asia Afrika street, you only need to go straight: passing Jendral Sudirman street to Cimahi.
+Turn right to Pesantren street, which is the first street on the right side, after you go through the flyover and underpass (under the toll road).
 Look at the map for a clearer direction or just turn on your GPS :)

 Are you interested to find out other butterfly gardens in the land of Sunda?
 One is located in Cilember, Puncak.
 The others are in the city: Taman Mini Indonesia Indah - Jakarta, Scientia Square Park - South Tangerang, and Cikokol garden - Tangerang.